| Are you looking

 Avoid:

-• using a single description meta tag across all of your site's
+• using a single description meta tag across all of

 Improve the structure of your URLs